SaniyaKhullar/NetREm/README.md

 ## Summary

 GRegulNet is a software package that utilizes network-constrained regularization for biological applications and other network-based learning tasks.
 In biology, traditional regression methods can struggle with correlated predictors, particularly transcription factors (TFs) that regulate target genes in gene regulatory networks (GRNs).
-GRegulNet incorporates information from prior biological networks to improve predictions and identify complex and non-linear relationships between predictors.
-This approach can highlight important nodes and edges in the network, provide insight into underlying biological processes, and improve model accuracy and biological/clinical significance.
-GRegulNet can incorporate multiple types of network data, including PPI networks, GRNs, gene co-expression networks, and metabolic networks.
+GRegulNet incorporates information from prior biological networks to improve predictions and identify complex relationships among predictors.
+This approach can highlight important nodes and edges in the network, provide insights into underlying biological processes, and improve model accuracy and biological/clinical significance of the models.
+GRegulNet can incorporate multiple types of network data, including PPI networks, gene co-expression networks, and metabolic networks.

 <!-- In summary, network-constrained regularization may bolster the construction of more accurate and interpretable models that incorporate prior knowledge of the network structure among predictors. -->